Pine Island (Lee County, Florida): Ecology

 Pine Island is also home to Matlacha Pass National Wildlife Refuge.
 Little Pine Island is a state-owned wildlife refuge, currently being restored to its natural state by the elimination of the development features that had been built on the island.
 Ospreys, herons, egrets, ibises, and roseate spoonbills often are seen on the island, as well as owls, hawks, bald eagles, and many songbirds.

 The local form of the marsh rice rat has been recognized in some classifications as a separate subspecies, Oryzomys palustris planirostris.

 Hurricanes

-Pine Island was significantly impacted in 2004 when Hurricane Charley passed through the area.
-In 2022, Hurricane Ian devastated the island, including causing major damage to the bridge leading to the mainland.
+Pine Island was significantly affected in 2004 when Hurricane Charley passed through the area.
+In 2022, Hurricane Ian devastated the island, also causing major damage to the bridge leading to the mainland.
+The storm caused vital damage to the island's power grid, and it required being rebuilt into March 2023, months after the hurricane hit.